HMS Alligator (1821)

 HMS Alligator was a 28-gun Atholl-class sixth rate of the Royal Navy.
 She was launched at Cochin, British India on 29 March 1821.

-Alligator, under the command of Captain Lambert, operated in New Zealand during 1834, leaving on 31 March 1834, but returned again in September the same year to rescue the crew and passengers of Harriet, which was wrecked near Cape Egmont, Taranaki and were held by the Ngāti Ruanui.
+Alligator, under the command of Captain G.R.
+Lambert, operated in New Zealand during 1834, leaving on 31 March 1834, but returned again in September the same year to rescue the crew and passengers of Harriet, which was wrecked near Cape Egmont, Taranaki and were held by the Ngāti Ruanui.

-In March 1834, Alligator, was on hand (and fired the 13-gun salute) at the first hoisting of the first national flag of New Zealand, at Waitangi, Bay of Islands.
+In March 1834, Alligator was on hand (and fired the 13-gun salute) at the first hoisting of the first national flag of New Zealand, at Waitangi, Bay of Islands.

 She eventually became a depot ship at Trincomalee in June 1841, and was then converted to a troopship in July 1842.
 Alligator was finally hulked as seamen’s hospital at Hong Kong in December 1846.

 Fate

 She was sold at Hong Kong on 30 October 1865.